smbutterfield/ibmt17-18/abc-tutorial.md

 ### Overview of ABC Notation

-ABC notation is a text-based system created by Chris Walshaw for entering musical notation.
+[ABC notation](http://abcnotation.com/) is a text-based system created by Chris Walshaw for recording musical notation.
 Due to its simple but powerful interface, developers have been able to create software that renders ABC notation into standard musical notation while also providing editable, instant playback.
 This website uses [abcjs](https://github.com/paulrosen/abcjs), a javascript package developed by Gregory Dyke and Paul Rosen.

 ### Known Technical Issues

 You may view our [Known Technical Issues]({{ site.baseurl }}/known-technical-issues.html) page if you are having technical difficulties with any portion of the website.
+Chrome browser has the most complete support for abcjs functionality.

 ### Introducing the Editor

+Interactive examples are embedded in the text using an ABC editor powered by [abcjs](https://github.com/paulrosen/abcjs).
-It would probably be overwhelming to try to learn **all** the commands and entry nuances of our ABC javascript editor, so instead, we recommend that you just play with some examples to see how it works.
+It would be overwhelming to try to learn **all** the commands and entry nuances of our ABC javascript editor, so instead, we recommend that you just play with some examples to see how it works.
-Try playing with these two basic examples to see what a change in the textbox does to the music.
+Try playing with the two basic examples below to see what a change in the textbox does to the music.

 When you click on an object in the music, it will highlight the appropriate text in the editor.
 If you place your cursor in the editor's textbox, it will highlight the corresponding object in the music.
 After you have tried to play with it for a bit, continue reading below for a basic overview of the editor functions.